davidsonfellipe/awesome-wpo/README.md

 * [grunt-webp](https://github.com/somerandomdude/grunt-webp) - Convert your images to WebP format.
 * [gulp-webp](https://github.com/sindresorhus/gulp-webp) - Convert images to WebP for Gulp.
 * [imageoptim](https://github.com/JamieMason/grunt-imageoptim) - Make ImageOptim, ImageAlpha and JPEGmini part of your automated build process.

+## Loaders

+* [headjs](https://github.com/headjs/headjs)- The only script in your HEAD. for Responsive Design, Feature Detections, and Resource Loading.

+## Metrics Monitor

+* [Phantomas](https://github.com/macbre/phantomas) - PhantomJS-based web performance metrics collector and monitoring tool.
+* [Showslow](http://www.showslow.com/) - open source tool that helps monitor various website performance metrics over time.
+It captures the results of YSlow, Page Speed Insights, WebPageTest and dynaTrace AJAX Edition.
+* [Bench](https://github.com/jmervine/bench) - Using Phantomas (a PhantomJS backed client performance metrics scrapper).
+Benchmark a page, store results in MongoDB and display result via the built in server.
+* [Keepfast](https://github.com/davidsonfellipe/keepfast) - Tool to monitor indicators related to performance of a web page.
+* [GTmetrix](http://gtmetrix.com/) - GTmetrix uses Google Page Speed and Yahoo!
+YSlow to grade your site's performance and provides actionable recommendations to fix these issues.
+* [Pingdom Website Speed Test](http://tools.pingdom.com/fpt/) - Test the load time of that page, analyze it and find bottlenecks
+* [Libra](https://github.com/pitomba/libra) - Libra is a service to measure the weight along the time, written in Python.
+* [WebPageTest](http://www.webpagetest.org/) - Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
+You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.
+Your results will provide rich diagnostic information including resource loading waterfall charts, Page Speed optimization checks and suggestions for improvements.
+* [Sitespeed.io](http://www.sitespeed.io/documentation/) - Sitespeed.io is an open source tool that will check your site against web performance best practice rules and use the Navigation Timing API to collect metrics.
+It will create XML & HTML output of the result.
+* [grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - Grunt plugin wrapping phantomas to measure frontend performance

+## Metrics Monitor - API

+* [WebPageTest API Wrapper for NodeJS](https://github.com/marcelduran/webpagetest-api) - WebPageTest API Wrapper is a NPM package that wraps WebPageTest API for NodeJS as a module and a command-line tool.

+## Miscellaneous

+* [Socialite.js](http://socialitejs.com/) - Socialite provides a very easy way to implement and activate a plethora of social sharing buttons — any time you wish.
+On document load, on article hover, on any event!
+* [ucss](https://github.com/operasoftware/ucss) - uCSS is made for crawling (large) websites to find unused CSS selectors, but not remove unused CSS.
+* [httpinvoke](https://github.com/jakutis/httpinvoke)- A no-dependencies HTTP client library for browsers and Node.js with a promise-based or Node.js-style callback-based API to progress events, text and binary file upload and download, partial response body, request and response headers, status code.
+* [Critical](https://github.com/addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages (alpha).
+* [csscolormin](https://github.com/stoyan/csscolormin) - Utility that minifies CSS colors, example: min("white"); // minifies to "#fff"